eclipse/paho.mqtt.rust/README.md

 #### Bindgen linker issue

-The crate can optionally use the Rust _bindgen_ library to create the bindings to the Paho C library.
+As described above, the crate can optionally use the Rust _bindgen_ library to create the bindings to the Paho C library.

 https://rust-lang-nursery.github.io/rust-bindgen/